lbrc-developer/lbrc-bot/README.md

 Avoid deploying substantially similar public or commercial services based primarily on this codebase without prior coordination with the author.

+Except for the rights explicitly granted in the LICENSE file, no additional rights or permissions are implied.

 See the LICENSE file for the legally binding terms governing use, modification, and distribution.